DSpace/dspace-angular/README.md

 Default configuration file is located in `config/` folder.

-To change the default configuration values, create local files that override the parameters you need to change.
-You can use `appConfig.json` as a starting point.
+To override the default configuration values, create local files that override the parameters you need to change.
+You can use `config.example.yml` as a starting point.

--	Create a new `appConfig.(dev or development).json` file in `config/` for a `development` environment;
+-	Create a new `config.(dev or development).yml` file in `config/` for a `development` environment;
--	Create a new `appConfig.(prod or production).ts` file in `config/` for a `production` environment;
+-	Create a new `config.(prod or production).yml` file in `config/` for a `production` environment;

 The settings can also be overwritten using an environment file or environment variables.